hdviegas/laravel-mongo/README.md

 Lindelius\LaravelMongo\MongoDbServiceProvider::class,
 ```

-or if you are using Lumen, add it to the `bootstrap/app.php` file.
+or, if you are using Lumen, add the following to the `bootstrap/app.php` file:

 ```php
 $app->register('Lindelius\LaravelMongo\MongoDbServiceProvider');